What can make a dog’s back legs weak, or cause a dog’s back legs to give out?

 - Skin sensation: A hypodermic needle is used to touch the skin in various places.
 When full sensation is present, you expect the skin to ripple.
 For Murphy, this was hit-or-miss.
 There was an absence of sensation along his lower back, thighs and the tops of his paws, but he had sensation on part of the lower back legs.

-Which brings us back to the $6 million question: Why were this dog’s back legs weak?
+Which brings us back to the big question: Why were his back legs weak?

 When faced with a problem, the vet draws up mental list of the likely problems (in vet-speak, this is a list of “differential diagnoses”).
 For Murphy, mine went something like this:

 Disc disease is a frequent cause of a dog’s back legs suddenly not working.
 The puzzling thing was Murphy didn’t seem in pain, since normally this is a bloodcurdling, painful condition.

 Fibrocartilaginous Embolism (FCE)

 This is where a small piece of cartilage enters the bloodstream and blocks the blood supply to the spine, causing swelling.
 Again, slightly puzzling was that both Murphy’s back legs were affected — usually, this is a one-sided problem, with one good leg and one bad leg.

 A tumor was certainly a possibility, but the signs should have come on more slowly.